Normation/rudder-tools/contrib/rudder-inventory-daemon/README.md

-We identified multiple issues hitting environments with many thousand nodes, where the processing queue of the inventory endpoint got saturated by batches of 50, and processing inventories was not a continous process.
+We identified multiple issues hitting environments with many thousand nodes, where the processing queue of the inventory endpoint got saturated by batches of 50, and processing inventories was not a continuous process.
 Also, if an inventory breaks the processing engine and that errors our, there is no proper handling, and it will retry it until manually removed.

-This might mulitply up if you have chained Rudder Relay servers, causing a "lag" between the Rudder node sending the inventory and the Root server processing it.
+This might multiply up if you have chained Rudder Relay servers, causing a "lag" between the Rudder node sending the inventory and the Root server processing it.

 After having a node installed or updated, this might cause an unwanted delay, up to n x 5Min,